Pamela454/Pamela-cli-app/README.md

 *This developer is currently seeking a job.
 Please reach out to pamela@torres-rocca.com if interested*

 CLI Urgent Care is a Command Line Interface application that returns current wait times at Carewell Urgent Care centers for towns in Massachusetts.
-COVID-19 testing available at appointments at all locations.
+COVID-19 testing is available at appointments at all locations.
 Urgent care is usually needed quickly but not serious enough to require an emergency room visit.
-This uses the Nokogiri and Watir gems to scrape information from the website.
+This uses the Nokogiri and Watir gems to scrape data from the website.

+## Prerequisites

+This application requires the following:
+ The latest version of Ruby 3.1.0

 ## Installation